bigchaindb/org/jobs/README.md

 # Jobs at BigchainDB

-Here are current engineering-oriented openings at BigchainDB.
+Here are our current openings at BigchainDB.

 - [Decentralized Systems Engineer](engjob.md)
 - [Application Engineer](aejob.md)